-Item 1 = Drawbar steer Item 2 = Web split Item 3 = Machine level Item 4 = Wheel tracking
+Item 1 = Drawbar steer

+Item 2 = Web split

+Item 3 = Machine level

+Item 4 = Wheel tracking

-Item $1 = 2^{nd}$ Omega angle Item $2 = 2^{nd}$ Omega clod roller Item $3 = 1^{st}$ Omega angle Item $4 = 1^{st}$ Omega clod roller
+Item 1 = Front Omega angle / roller table angle

+Item 2 = Front Omega clod roller / scraper bar

+Item 3 = Rear Omega clod roller

+Item 4 = Rear Omega angle

 The pump (item 1, fig 27) supplies the powered axle.
 From the pump the feed is into the valve (item 1, fig 28).
-The axle drive is switched for forward and reverse from the slave box or the service terminal.
+The axle drive is switched for forward and reverse from the slave box or the touch-screen.
 The button overrides the external pressure control valve (item 2, fig 28) and brings the maximum system pressure to the pump maximum.

-The pump (item 2, fig 27) powers the 2nd Omega separator Unit.
+The pump (item 2, fig 27) powers the rear separator unit.
 From the pump the feed is into the valve (see fig 29).
-On/off control and scroll speed is proportionally controlled from the service terminal.
+ON/OFF control and scroll speed is proportionally controlled from the touch-screen.
 The clod rollers are in a series circuit fed from a double-acting valve allowing the clod roller set to be reversed.
 This also enables the operator to reverse the rollers to eject a blockage.
-A manual reversing valve is fitted to each clod roller motor allowing individual rotations to be set.
 The remaining valve section feeds the Omega transfer unit.
 A pressure transducer mounted next to the circuit filter monitors the working pressure within the circuit.